Skip to main content

 Law Enforcement and Immigration in Virginia

 Local law enforcement agencies work with the federal government to enforce immigration laws.
-Some of the federal agencies that handle immigration matters are as follows:
+Some of the federal agencies that handle immigration matters are:

 ICE added section 287(g) in the Immigration and Nationality Act (INA).
 This section authorized ICE to delegate certain functions to local law enforcement agencies.
-It aims to enhance the collaboration between federal and local authorities in identifying immigrants without proper documentation with criminal charges.
+It aims to enhance collaboration between federal and local authorities to identify immigrants without proper documentation who are facing criminal charges.

 The 287(g) program identifies and processes non-U.S. citizens arrested for criminal acts.
 Once identified, authorities assess these non-U.S. citizens for possible removal or deportation.